 "'Politics is not the exercise of, or struggle for power', but instead 'consist in reconfigurating the distribution of the sensible.'
 The dream of a suitable political work of art is in fact the dream of disrupting the relationship between the visible, the sayable, and the thinkable without having to use the terms of a message as a vehicle.
 It is a dream of an art that would transmit meanings in the form of a rupture with the very logic of meaningful situations."[1]

-My name is Edwin Stolk and before I went to the art academy I received a military training and worked in the transport sector.
-This is the basis of my socially engaged art practice.
+My name is Edwin Stolk and I am a visual artist.
+Before I went to the art academy I received a military training and worked in the transport sector.
+These experiences formed my socially engaged art practice.
 Culture means shared meaning in which everyone can participate.
-I noticed that this is often not self-evident.
-When I mention the word 'art' in public, I often feel a certain distance.
+This is often not self-evident.
+When I mention the word 'art' in public I not seldom feel a certain distance.
 Isn't that strange when you consider that the world is most of all a visual experience?
-That is why I am an artistic service provider, together with others I organize art projects on social issues at various locations.
-I work closely with my wife Hristina Tasheva on these projects, who also documents the work.
+That is why I am an artistic service provider.
+Together with others I organize art projects on social issues at various locations.
+I feel supported by my wife Hristina Tasheva who also documents these artistic journeys.

-At the Royal Academy of Art in The Hague (2002 – 2007) I discovered the philosophical theories of Maurice Merleau Ponty.
-I recognized myself in his description of the painter Paul Cezanne and the artist as a radical phenomenologist.
-He gave direction to my thinking about the role of science.
-It was Merleau Ponty who described the importance of a 'pre-scientific' approach in relation to 'reality'.
-As human beings we are not an 'object' in, but connected with and therefore available to the world.
+At the Royal Academy of Art in The Hague (2002 – 2007) I discovered the philosophical work of Maurice Merleau Ponty.
+I recognized myself in his description of the painter Paul Cezanne.
+The artist as a radical phenomenologist.
+Merleau Ponty gave direction to my ideas about the role of science in relation to 'reality'.
+It was him who described the importance of a 'pre-scientific' approach.
+As human beings we are not an 'object' in, but connected with - and therefore available to the world.
 Nothing just exists on its own.
-That is why I focus on context-dependent art projects that often arise temporarily from special collaborations.
+That is why I focus on context-dependent art projects that are relational in the core of there existence.

-Quantum scientist David Bohm warned back in the 1990s that we create new problems while trying to solve the old ones.
-He warned for the high degree of fragmentation.
+Quantum scientist David Bohm warned back in the 1990s that we create new problems while trying to solve old problems.
+He warned for the high degree of fragmentation in the way we think and act.
 We divide the world into pieces (to understand it) and lose touch with the whole.
-Because of specialization we can't meet.
-My artistic practice revolves around this multidisciplinary encounter.
-From a shared interest I try to make knowledge and resources available for other perspectives.
-Residencies make it possible to meet people in the dynamics of their environment.
+Through specialization (the linking of supply to demand) we are unable to meet.
+In my artistic practice I try to bring different forms of expertise together in multidisciplinary alliances.
+From a shared responsibility we make knowledge and resources available for other perspectives.
+Residencies offer me the possibility to meet people in the dynamics of their own environment.
 This is where my artistic researches, proposals and interventions start.

-Art must claim the innovative space needed to rethink our actions.
-The urgent issues we face require careful multidisciplinary insights.
-The organizational structure of our market-oriented society hinders the opportunity to meet at this level.
-That is why I look for alternative forms of 'organization' that can function outside this logic.
-This artistic practice also requires a different value system within the arts themselves.
+The urgent issues we face today require 'independently' formulated multidisciplinary insights instead of quick solutions.
+The organizational structure of our market-oriented society hinders the possibility of meeting each other at this level.
+Art must claim the innovative space necessary to reconsider our actions.
+That is why I look for alternative forms of 'organization' that can function outside the usual logic.
+These artistic practices also require a different value system within the arts themselves.
+Procedures at funds are often not equipped to facilitate these practices.
+At the same time, private organizations have no idea how meaningful artistic practices can be for their survival.

 During my master studies at the Sandberg Institute in Amsterdam (2009 – 2011) I discovered the philosophical work of Alain Badiou.
-He speaks of several temporary 'truths' and, in addition to politics, science and love, he sees art as an important 'truth procedure'.
-The academic idea of the autonomous artist is persistent and limited my possibilities.
-My artistic practice shows that special collaborations can actually lead to more 'artistic freedom'.
-In addition, the realization of art in dialogue with others gains direct meaning in everyday situations.
-Art as a 'truth procedure' therefore has an important journalistic dimension.
+He speaks of a temporary 'truth-finding' and, in addition to politics, science and love, he sees art as an important 'truth procedure'.
+A way of searching for 'truth'.
+The academic idea of the 'autonomous artist' stands in the way of developing this artistic position.
+My art practice proves that art as an 'independent' mediator in special collaborations can lead to more 'artistic freedom'.
+Moreover, the realization of art in dialogue with others gets direct meaning in everyday situations.
+Art as a 'truth procedure' therefore has an important journalistic dimension that is rarely used today.

-This website is divided into work in progress, art projects that have been realized or unfortunately never came to fruition.
-The fact that some proposals have not been realized does not make them less meaningful.
-The art that I find interesting must be able to introduce other perspectives where the old ones have lost their meaning and those are complex processes.
+This website gives the viewer an impression of my artistic work and is divided into work in progress, art projects that have been realized or unfortunately never came to fruition.
+The fact that some proposals have not (yet) been realized does not make them less meaningful.
+The art that I find most interesting must be able to introduce other perspectives in complex environments where old narratives have lost their meaning.

-If you have any further questions please feel free to contact me.
+If you want to work together or have a question please feel free to contact me.

 Kind regards,